Natchez Police investigating homicide - Mississippi's Best Community Newspaper

 Natchez Police investigating homicide

-NATCHEZ — Natchez Police are investigating a possible homicide at approximately 1 p.m.
-Thursday in the vicinity of Minor Street and Brenham Avenue, law officials said.
+NATCHEZ — Natchez Police are investigating a homicide that occurred before 1 p.m.
+Thursday, in the vicinity of Minor Street and Brenham Avenue, law officials said.

-Captain Scott Frye, who was on the scene of an active investigation Thursday afternoon, confirmed that police are investigating a death in the area as a homicide.
+Adams County Coroner James Lee said he pronounced, Bralon James, 22, dead at 12:44 p.m.

-Natchez Police Cheif Walter Armstrong said a victim died with a gunshot wound and police have a suspect in custody.
+Natchez Police Chief Walter Armstrong said investigators have the weapon and a suspect in custody.

-Armstrong said the victim’s name would be released soon and the investigation is ongoing.
+“We do have the shooter in custody and the weapon.
+Charges are pending,” Armstrong said, adding the investigation is ongoing.

-This story will be updated with more information as it becomes available.

 Natchez-Adams Chamber pushes annual gala back to March 9